SJP's Top 10 Frequently Asked Questions

 8) How many pictures will we get?

-As a general guide you can expect about 100 images per hour of shooting for two photographers.
-For a full 8 hour day that would be about 800 images, for 7 hours you can expect about 700 images, for 1 photographer coverage 6 hours you can expect about 450+ images.
+As a general guide you can expect about 75 images per hour of shooting for one photographer or 100 images per hour for two photographers.
+For a full 8 hour day that would be about 600-800 images.
 Please note this is an estimate, and the actual number of images for your event may vary.

 9) When can we expect to see our pictures?

-Turn around time on your images is really fast (and faster than 95% of wedding photographers I know).
-I guarantee you will have access to a complete online gallery of your wedding images within 21 days after your wedding.
-You can share your wedding gallery with friends and family, and order products directly from a professional photo lab mailed directly to your home.
+Turn around time on your images is really fast (and faster than 95% of photographers I know).
+I guarantee you will have access to a complete proofing gallery of your images no more than 21 days after your wedding.
+You can share your online gallery with friends and family and order printed products directly from a professional photo lab to your home.